LEGO DC Super-Villains Teaser, Announcement Coming Tomorrow

 The LEGO DC Super-Villains teaser doesn’t tell us much, apart from the fact that we’ll be seeing Joker – the star villain of the DC Comics universe, if you will.
 We can’t wait to see the trailer tomorrow.

-Personally, I’ve always enjoyed LEGO games, from the early LEGO Star Wars and LEGO Indiana Jones series, to the vast range of kick-ass LEGO titles we have today.
+Personally, I’ve always enjoyed LEGO games, from the early LEGO Star Wars and LEGO Indiana Jones series to the vast range of kick-ass LEGO titles we have today.
 What about you guys; how do you feel about this one?

 [Source: WB Game YouTube]